 Motion transfer is something to consider when buying a new bed.
 While it is not an issue for a wide range of people, light sleepers need a product that does not interrupt their sleep cycle when partners or pets jump into bed.

-Purple performed well in this category.
-While the memory foam products are the industry heavyweights in this area, it had minimal movement to other parts of the mattress.
+Purple performs well in this category.
+While the memory foam products are the industry heavyweights in this area, it has minimal movement to other parts of the mattress.
 For a bed with bounce, this bed has an impressive ability to contain movement.

 Edge support is typically best in innerspring mattresses and those with reinforced edges.
-For bed-in-a-box products, there is more compression.
+For bed-in-a-box products, there can be more compression.

 There are two types of edge support to be mindful of when choosing a mattress.
 The first is while sitting and the second is while sleeping on the edge.

 The 2019 update really went to work to address concerns about bed-in-a-box edges, and the reinforced foam gives this model a great edge-to-edge support capability.
 Even sleeping on the far edge, most sleepers should feel secure.

 - Shipping – Free shipping to the 48 contiguous States.
 There is an additional fee to ship to Hawaii, Alaska, and Canada.